brijesh91/currency-exchange-rate/readme.md

 > Below steps can be used to execute the project

 - npm install
-- npm start - node production env script
+- npm run start - node production env script
 - npm run dev - nodemon developement env script